All Products

 Select the party responsible for payment.

-• Peer Account UID (Default): The connection fee and data transfer fee are paid by the account that owns the CEN instance.
+• Peer Account UID (Default): The connection fee and data transfer fee generated by the VPC instance are billed to the account that owns the CEN instance.

-• VPC Users: The connection fee and data transfer fee are paid by the account that owns the VPC.
+• VPC Users: The connection fee and data transfer fee generated by the VPC instance are billed to the account that owns the VPC instance.

 This example uses the default value.